fenestbuc/kubar-SCF/README.md

 ### Implementation of Kubar Protocol
 - **Invoice Financing**: The startup used Kubar Protocol to finance its invoices, specifying a 60% capital ask.
-- **Rapid Fund Access**: Access to funds was granted swiftly after buyer staking and financier bidding.
+- **Rapid Fund Access**: Access to funds was granted swiftly after financier bidding.

 ### Outcome